Come on by to the Community Development office.

 A: Yes: the homeowner can pull the permit for a project; however, only the homeowner or an immediate family member must do the work.
 If the homeowner get a contractor to do the work then the contractor must do all the work for the project.

 Q: Do I need a permit to remodel my house that is located outside the adopted residential historic district?

-A: If the remodel is just painting, changing floor covering, replacing a plumbing fixture, or other type work a permit is not required, however; if the remodel requires changing anything structurally then a permit will be required.
+A: If the remodel is just painting, changing floor covering, replacing a plumbing fixture, or other type work a permit is not required, however; if the remodel requires changing anything structurally, changing a water heater, changing HVAC units or installing a pool then a permit will be required.
 The best answer is to call the office and ask if your project will require a permit, someone will be glad to answer your question.